 What is an Executor?

-When somebody writes a Last Will and Testament they’ll be advised to name a single or multiple Executors.
+When somebody writes a Last Will and Testament, the Will Writer will ask them to name a single or multiple Executors.
 Executors are responsible for ensuring that the final wishes and details of a will are carried out.

 What is the Role of an Executor?